jabsz/S2AParser/README.md

 	1- csv file as output
 	2- csv file as report

-Currently, the script is using doi number for getting bibliography column. so it can't get data for publications without doi.
+Currently, the script is using doi number for getting bibliography. so it can't get data for publications without doi.

 ## Attention
 Output list may include articles that don't belong to the author due to S2A errors.
 It is recommended to check manually.